-In verses 13 and 14, the servant expresses his hope that the damsel from whom he will ask for water turns out to be the one appointed by the Lord as Isaac’s wife.
-Understand the following portions of text: gdy teraz stoję przy źródle (now that I am standing next to the spring), niechaj dziewczyna, której powiem (may the damsel, to whom I shall say), niechaj […] będzie tą, którą przeznaczyłeś (may she be the one whom you have appointed).
+In verses 13 and 14, the servant expresses his hope that the young woman from whom he will ask for water turns out to be the one appointed by the Lord as Isaac’s wife.
+Understand the following portions of text: gdy teraz stoję przy źródle (now that I am standing next to the spring), niechaj dziewczyna, której powiem (may the lass, to whom I shall say), niechaj […] będzie tą, którą przeznaczyłeś (may she be the one whom you have appointed).

 In verse 14, you find a number of usages related to drinking: pić (pf., to drink), napić się (pf., to have a drink), napoić (pf., to give water to drink).
-To the damsel, the servant will say: nachyl mi dzban twój (tip your pitcher for me), abym się mógł napić (so that I may have a drink).
-The damsel will respond: pij, a i wielbłądy twoje napoję (drink, and water your camels [give your camels drink]).
+To the young woman, the servant will say: nachyl mi dzban twój (tip your pitcher for me), abym się mógł napić (so that I may have a drink).
+The young woman will respond: pij, a i wielbłądy twoje napoję (drink, and water your camels [give your camels drink]).

 - nadejść (pf.), to approach, to come